Lutein macular degeneration

 Those with raised blood glucose are especially vulnerable; insulin-resistance is highly inflammatory.

 Low-grade inflammation affects stroke severity[11]; it also makes those with eyes vulnerable.
-A meta-analysis of many studies has confirmed that fasting glucose levels are associated with intraocular pressure.
+A meta-analysis of many studies has confirmed that fasting glucose levels and obesity are associated with intraocular pressure.

 Foods rich in lutein are not only beneficial for the prevention of macular degeneration but glaucoma too.